orhun/personal-blog/content/ratatui-received-funding.md

 ### **Managing Funds**

-Shout out to [Benjamin Nickolls (@benjam)](https://github.com/BenJam) from Open Collective, he greatly helped us to figure out the crypto-related details of things and set up a multi-signature [wallet](https://github.com/ratatui-org/ratatui/pull/994) that is managed by us (2 maintainers) and Open Collective.
-That's how we managed to get everything _dripping_ 💧
+Shout out to [Benjamin Nickolls (@benjam)](https://github.com/BenJam) from Open Collective, he greatly helped us to figure out the crypto-related details of things and set up a multi-signature [wallet](https://github.com/ratatui-org/ratatui/pull/994).
+After this, we managed to get everything _dripping_ 💧

 All of these were in the works for the past couple of months.
 We now have the following setup and everything works like a charm!